Administrative geography of Bangladesh: Districts

 The divisions are divided into 64 districts.
-Each district is run by a Deputy Commissioner (popularly abbreviated to "DC") who is appointed by the government from a Deputy secretary of BCS Administration Cadre.
+Each district is run by a Deputy commissioner (popularly abbreviated to "DC") who is appointed by the government from a Deputy secretary of Bangladesh Civil Service's administrative cadre.

 Upazilas

 The districts are divided into sub-districts called upazilas.
 Upazilas are similar to the county subdivisions found in some Western countries.
 Bangladesh has 495 upazilas (as of 31 August 2021).
 The upazilas are the second lowest tier of regional administration in Bangladesh.
 Like India, City corporations do not fit neatly into upazilas, despite some deemed as "sadar", indicating urban characteristics.